 A diagnosis of clinical coccidiosis is warranted if oocysts, merozoites, or schizonts are seen microscopically and if lesions are severe.
 Subclinical coccidial infections may be unimportant, and poor performance may be caused by other flock disorders.

-Practical methods of management cannot prevent infection.
+Practical methods of management cannot prevent coccidial infection.
 Poultry that are maintained at all times on wire floors to separate birds from droppings have fewer infections; clinical coccidiosis is seen only rarely under such circumstances.
 Other methods of control are vaccination or prevention with anticoccidial drugs.

 A species-specific immunity develops after natural infection, the degree of which largely depends on the extent of infection and the number of reinfections.
 Protective immunity is primarily a T-cell response.

 Commercial vaccines consist of low doses of live, sporulated oocysts of the various coccidial species administered at low doses.
 Modern anticoccidial vaccines should be given to day-old chicks, either at the hatchery or on the farm.
 Because the vaccine serves only to introduce infection, chickens are reinfected by progeny of the vaccine strain on the farm.
 Most commercial vaccines contain live oocysts of coccidia that are not attenuated.
 The self-limiting nature of coccidiosis is used as a form of attenuation for some vaccines, rather than biologic attenuation.
 Some vaccines sold in Europe and South America include attenuated lines of coccidia.
 Research has shown promise for vaccination in game birds.

 Layers and breeders maintained on floor litter must have protective immunity.
 Historically, these birds were given a suboptimal dosage of an anticoccidial drug during early growth, with the expectation that immunity would continue to develop from repeated exposure to wild types of coccidia.
-This method has never been completely successful because of the difficulty in controlling all of the factors affecting the reproduction of coccidia under practical conditions.
+This method has never been completely successful because of the difficulty in controlling all the factors affecting reproduction of coccidia under practical conditions.
 While anticoccidial drugs have been preferred for protection of these birds, vaccination programs are gaining popularity.
 Better administration techniques and choice of coccidia strains in the product are improving the feasibility of vaccination in broilers.

 |PrintOpen table in new window